Rodolfoarv/Mars-Explorer-AI-with-Python-/README.md

 ## Group

-- Refactor the individual implementation to use it in a group implementation
+- Refactor the individual implementation to use it into a group implementation